AriFordsham/GHCWiki/supercompilation.md

 An attempted list at differences between [ Supero](http://community.haskell.org/~ndm/supero) and [ positive supercompilation for call-by-value](http://www.csee.ltu.se/~pj/papers/scp/popl09-scp.pdf) (abbreviated to pscp below).

 1) Call-by-value vs Call-by-n{ame,eed}.
 I am not completely clear on whether Supero preserves sharing.
 (Pscp does, otherwise the improvement theory is not usable and the proof doesn't go through.
-Previous discussions between Neil and Peter concluded that this is not sufficient - more expressions need to be inlined so we do not want to preserve all the sharing for performance reasons).
+Previous discussions between Neil and Peter concluded that this is not sufficient - more expressions need to be inlined so we do not want to preserve all the sharing for performance reasons; Simon later pointed out that we must preserve sharing).

 2) Termination criterion.
 Both use the homeomorphic embedding, but there are some small differences.